Code-Institute-Submissions/choco-design/README.md

 ### Readme

 * Code Institute's readme file template was used to create readme file for this website.
-Content of original readme file was heavily odified by developer to match properties of this website.
+Content of original readme file was heavily modified by developer to match properties of this website.
 Exception is 'Deployment' section which is the same as none of the steps changed.

 ### Acknowledgements